-During 2019, the rand/US dollar exchange rate averaged R14,20, fluctuating between a high of R15,44 and a low of R13,11.
-This compares to an average exchange rate of R12,85 during 2018, when it fluctuated between a high of R14,48 and a low of R11,55.
-At 30 June 2019 the closing rand/US dollar exchange rate was R14,08 as compared to R13,73 at 30 June 2018.
+During 2020, the rand/US dollar exchange rate averaged R15,69, fluctuating between a high of R19,11 and a low of R13,84.
+This compares to an average exchange rate of R14,20 during 2019, when it fluctuated between a high of R15,44 and a low of R13,11.
+At 30 June 2020 the closing rand/US dollar exchange rate was R17,33 as compared to R14,08 at 30 June 2019.

 The rand exchange rate is affected by various international and South African economic and political factors.
-Subsequent to 30 June 2019, the rand has on average weakened against the US dollar and the euro, closing at R14,63 and R16,21, respectively, on 25 October 2019.
+Subsequent to 30 June 2020, the rand has strengthened against the US dollar closing at R17,16 on 21 August 2020, and weakened against the euro closing at R20,24 on 21 August 2020.
 In general, a weakening of the rand would have a positive effect on our operating results.
 Conversely, strengthening of the rand would have an adverse effect on our operating results, cash flows and financial condition.
-However, given the significance of our foreign currency denominated long-term debt a weaker rand against the US dollar has a negative impact on our gearing.
+However, given the significance of our foreign currency denominated long-term debt a weaker closing rand against the US dollar has a negative impact on our gearing.
 Refer to "Item 5.A-Operating results" for further information regarding the effect of exchange rate fluctuations on our results of operations.
-We engage in hedging activities which partially protects the balance sheet and our earnings against fluctuations in the rand exchange rate.
-While the use of these instruments may provide some protection against fluctuations in the rand exchange rate, it does not protect us against a longer term strong rand/US dollar exchange rate.
+We engage in hedging activities which partially protect the balance sheet and our earnings against fluctuations in the rand exchange rate.
+While the use of these instruments may provide some protection against fluctuations in the rand exchange rate, it does not protect us against a longer-term strong rand/US dollar exchange rate.
 Refer to "Item 11-Quantitative and qualitative disclosures about market risk".